tastyworks/fabric3-sass/README.md

-Fabric3 Sass Plugin
+Forked from Fabric3 Sass Plugin
 =========================

-The Fabric3 Sass plugin provides compilation of Sass files as part of a Gradle build.
+The Gradle Sass plugin provides compilation of Sass files as part of a Gradle build.
 The plugin is based on the LibSass library (http://sass-lang
 .com/libsass) for fast compilation.
 The Fabric3 Sass plugin is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).

 Use
 ------------------------

 Add the plugin dependency to your build script:

     buildscript {
          dependencies {
-            classpath 'org.fabric3.gradle:fabric3-sass:[version]'
+            classpath group: 'com.tastyworks', name: 'gradle-sass', version: '<version>' }
     }
-    }

 apply the plugin:

-    apply plugin: 'fabric3-sass'
+    apply plugin: 'gradle-sass'

 and optionally configure it:

     sass {
         inputFilePath = "src/main/webapp/assets/scss/app.scss"
         includePaths "src/main/webapp/assets/app/scss"
         outputFilePath = "build/sass/scss/app.css"
     }

 Note paths are interpreted relative to the current project path.

 The plugin will add the 'compileSass' task to your project.
 Further tasks can be added to copy the compiled output and create a web app: